 The Seating Debacle

-Movie theatres are currently trying to find the perfect formula for their social distancing seating configuration.
-Seats will be either removed or blocked so people cannot sit right next to one another.
-Seating will be a huge component to any big event.
-You can have people sit in every other seat or position seats in a way they are six feet apart.
+Movie theatres try to find the perfect formula for their social distancing seating configuration.
+Seats will be removed or blocked so people cannot sit beside one another.
+Seating will be a considerable component of any significant event.
+You can have people sit in every other seat or position seat in a way six feet apart.
 It might look and feel strange, but it will keep everyone safe.

 People need to know the rules.
-Make sure you have adequate communication so they understand what to do in your event venue.
-If they need to wear a mask, make sure this is clear in signage.
-They need to know exactly where to stand in line so they are far enough away from the person in front of them.
+Ensure you have adequate communication so they understand what to do in your event venue.
+If they need to wear a mask, ensure this is clear in signage.
+They need to know precisely where to stand in line so they are far enough away from the person in front of them.
 Don’t just assume they know all of the social distancing rules.

 If you’re hosting an event, you can stagger the attendance of the delegates.
-This does mean your exhibitors at a show will need to stay for a longer period of time.
-You could have a few different keynote speakers so all delegates would get the same experience at the show.
-Staggering attendance helps people feel the freedom to come to your show without the fear of big crowds.
+This does mean your exhibitors at a show will need to stay for a more extended period.
+You could have a few different keynote speakers so all delegates would get the same experience at the front.
+Staggering attendance helps people feel free to come to your show without fearing big crowds.

 Scale Ticket Price

-If you’re hosting a big event like a trade show or a concert, fewer people must be in attendance.
+Fewer people must attend if you’re hosting a big event like a trade show or a concert.
 This can be tough on ticket sales.
 You may lose 1/3 of your audience because of these numbers.
-Since you are losing potential clients and money, the ticket prices can be partially hiked.
+The ticket prices can be partially hiked since you are losing potential clients and money.
 This means opening day would usually cost the most since they get the most access.
-This is the only way to ensure you still get people in the door and can control the numbers at the same time.
-No one wants to hike prices, but it must be done to ensure the safety of everyone that comes through those doors.
+This is the only way to ensure you still get people in the door and can control the numbers simultaneously.
+No one wants to hike prices, but it must be done to ensure the safety of everyone who comes through those doors.

 No More Open Booth Time

-Some people love to hang out at the “fun” booths playing games and enjoying the freebies.
-The open booth days might not be possible during Covid.
+Some people love to hang out at the “fun” booths, playing games and enjoying the freebies.
+The open booth days might not be possible during COVID-19.
 The access to each booth needs to be controlled.
-Meeting rooms are usually small so the exhibitor can maximise the number of meetings hosted at the same time.
+Meeting rooms are usually small so the exhibitor can maximise the number of meetings hosted simultaneously.
 This cannot happen anymore.
-Now, these rooms need to be bigger to allow more space for people and circulation, or the number of people needs to be lower to allow proper social distancing measures.
+Now, these rooms need to be more significant to allow more space for people and circulation, or the number of people needs to be lower to allow proper social distancing measures.

-You also need to take into account the time it will take to sanitise a room after each use.
+You also need to consider the time it will take to sanitise a room after each use.

 - You Cancelled Your Event, What Now?